.XML Extensible Markup Language

 Verbosity

 JSON represents equivalent data in 30-50% fewer bytes by eliminating closing tags, attribute syntax, and namespace declarations.
+This makes JSON faster to parse and cheaper to transmit over networks.

 JSON wins